ytopt-team/ytopt/docs/tutorials/omp-xsbench/tutorial-omp-xsbench-const.md

 Note:
 - For macOS it may need to compile it with `clang`.
 You can change `gcc` to `clang` such that `gcc_cmd = "clang -std=gnu99 -Wall -flto  -fopenmp -DOPENMP -O3 " + \`.
-- `exe.pl` computes average the execution time over 5 runs.
+- `exe.pl` computes average the execution time over multiple runs.
+We execute once in this example to save time.

 --------------
 Last, we create an object of the autotuning problem.
 The problem will be called in the commandline implementation.